Melville (Surry, Virginia)

-Melville is a historic home located near Surry, Surry County, Virginia.
+Melville is a historic home located near Surry, Virginia.
 It was built about 1727, and is a 1 1/2-story, hall-parlor plan brick dwelling.
 It has a clipped gable roof with three pedimented dormers and features tall interior end chimneys.
-It has a frame shed roofed addition in the rear dated to the early-19th century and a screened front porch and wing dated to the early-20th century.
+It has a frame shed roofed addition in the rear dated to the early 19th century and a screened front porch and wing dated to the early 20th century.

 It was listed on the National Register of Historic Places in 1980.